I’m Rebecca Fraser-Thill

-Whether teaching and advising students in the psychology department at Bates College, leading a campuswide Purposeful Work initiative, working 1-on-1 with private career coaching clients around the world, writing about meaningful work for venues including The Huffington Post and Life After College, or speaking to rooms full of people, my work is all about feeling like I'm never working - and helping others feel the same way.
+Whether teaching and advising students in the psychology department at Bates College, designing a campuswide Purposeful Work program, working 1-on-1 with private career coaching clients around the world, giving interviews on meaningful work for outlets like Business Insider and the Chicago Tribune, writing about parenting and purpose for venues including The Tot and Verywell Family, or speaking to rooms full of people, my work is all about feeling like I'm never working - and helping others feel the same way.

 I spent most of my twenties flailing about internally, "full of potential" with no way to channel my interests into paid work.
 I knew there had to be more out there than a career filled with bids for status and big paychecks and "you're doing so well" pats on the back from people we barely ever see in person.
 I just didn't know what it was.